 Organise a school excursion to Murramarang National Park near Batemans Bay on the NSW south coast.
 There are great surfing, swimming, walking, camping and fishing opportunities.

-Spanning 44 kilometres of dramatic coastline, Murramarang National Park is the ultimate spot to soak up some sun and explore the cliffs, headlands and pristine beaches of the NSW south coast.
+Spanning 44 kilometres of dramatic coastline, Murramarang National Park is the ultimate spot to soak up some sun and explore the cliffs, headlands and pristine beaches of the New South Wales South Coast.
 Be sure to pack your swimmers to hit the surf, your binoculars to spot peregrine falcons and sea eagles that soar high above the cliffs and your fishing rod to catch your dinner.

 This is one of the rare spots in Australia where the spotted gums grow right down to the ocean, offering plenty of shade in the warmer months and a stunning backdrop for a nature escape all year round.

-It’s a great place to spend the day and, if you’d like to stay longer, there is a choice of campgrounds, including caravan and motorhome sites and a range of facilities.
+It’s a great place to spend the day.
+If you’d like to stay longer, there is a choice of campgrounds, including caravan and motor home sites and a range of facilities.
 If you don’t feel like camping, you can book yourself into park accommodation at the Depot Beach cabins or Pretty Beach cabins.